RadioFreeAsia/rfa.kaltura/README.md

 ================
 It's rfa.kaltura right now (company name).(package name)

-Version 0.2 - Alpha.
+Version 0.3 - Alpha.

+CONTRIBUTORS!
+PLEASE READ THE DEVELOPMENT SECTION BELOW!

 Kaltura Video Integration with Plone
 ----

-Just barely functional, but it works.

-CONTRIBUTORS!
-PLEASE READ THE DEVELOPMENT SECTION BELOW!
+Create Videos in Plone, automatically uploaded to your Kaltura account.
+Create Playlists in Plone automatically synced with your Kaltura account.

+Customize your Kaltura view templates in skins

+Add Kaltura Videos (and soon, playlists) to a composite page layout.

 Installation: